jpavley/macos-hidden-menus/Finder.md

 # Bluetooth Icon in Menubar

+## Click

+- Bluetooth toogle
+- Device list
+- Bluetooth preference link

 ## Option Click

+- All of the above
 - Name, address, and version of system
 - RSSI, Role, Address, and Firmware if avaiable for each device

 ## Option Shift-Click

+- All of the above
 - Reset the Bluethooth module command
 - Factory reset all connected Apple devices command
 - Remove all devices commnand